ProvisionGenie/ProvisionGenie/Docs/CanvasApp.md

 #### Rectangle for Dimmer

-purpose here is do create a lightbox effect and to dim everything but the PopUp itself.
+Purpose here is do create a lightbox effect and to dim everything but the PopUp itself.
 Following the Teams UI Toolkit:

 * Set **Fill** to `RGBA(37, 36, 35, 0.75)`
 * Set size to the entire screen

 #### Button that serves as background

+As Rectangles in Power Apps don't support rounded corners (Border radius) we will use a Button instead.

 * Set **Width** to `600`
 * Set **Height** to `480`